K1NG-Devops/expo-app/docs/THEME_AND_I18N_GUIDE.md

 ## Theme System

+Note:
+- Theme mode is persisted under @edudash_theme_mode
+- Language selection is persisted under @edudash_language and hydrated at app init to prevent flicker
+- Use useTheme() for colors.
+Do not hardcode color values; use theme tokens.
+- Use changeLanguage(code) to switch languages, and getCurrentLanguage() for current code.

 ### Overview
 The app supports light and dark themes with automatic system theme detection.
 All UI components automatically adapt to the selected theme.